Ha-Duong-88/Credit_Risk_Analysis/README.md

 * The balanced accuracy score is 65%
 * The high_risk precision is 1% only with 61% sensitivity which makes a F1 score of 2%.
-* The precision for the low_risk population is 100% with a sensitivity of 68%.
+* The precision for the low_risk population is 100% with a sensitivity (recall) of 68%.

 ## Oversampling with SMOTE Model